cyrielo/reaction-shop-app-test/README.md

 On app start, `queryClient.ts` calls `restoreCache()`, which reads `product_cache` from MMKV and rehydrates the query cache — so the catalog loads instantly from disk even before the network request completes.

 ---

-## 7. Notable Tradeoffs & Assumptions

-### Static JSON feed instead of Shopify Storefront API
-Products are fetched from a single public GitHub Gist endpoint rather than Shopify's GraphQL Storefront API.
-This eliminates the need for API keys or store credentials during development, but the catalogue is static.
-Switching to a real storefront would require replacing `src/requests/products.ts` with GraphQL queries and updating the Zod schemas accordingly.

-### `fetchProduct` re-fetches the full catalogue
-`fetchProduct(id)` calls `fetchProducts()` and filters client-side, because the static feed has no single-product endpoint.
-With the Storefront API this would be a targeted `product(id: $id)` query — one network round-trip instead of downloading all products.

-### Cart is local only — no Shopify checkout
-Cart state persists to MMKV on-device and survives restarts, but it is not synced to a Shopify checkout or customer account.
-Adding a real checkout flow would require the Storefront API's Cart mutations and user authentication.

-### Availability is computed client-side from feed data
-`isOptionValueAvailable()` in `VariantSelector` derives chip availability purely from the `availableForSale` flag on each variant returned by the feed.
-There is no real-time inventory check — stock status is only as fresh as the last successful fetch.

-### Single-currency display
-`formatCurrency` uses `Intl.NumberFormat` with the currency code carried on each `Money` object (currently CAD).
-Multi-currency switching and locale-aware formatting beyond `en-US` are not implemented.

-### No user authentication
-There is no sign-in, session token, or customer account integration.
-All state is anonymous and device-local.

-### FlashList v2 — automatic size estimation
-`@shopify/flash-list` v2 removed the `estimatedItemSize` prop; the app relies on FlashList's built-in automatic estimation.
-If performance degrades with large catalogues, providing explicit heights via `overrideItemLayout` would improve first-render accuracy.

-### No end-to-end tests
-The suite covers units, hooks, stores, and component integration via Jest + React Native Testing Library.
-Full user journeys are not covered by Detox or Maestro E2E tests.